Right-Sized Strategic Plans for All Businesses

 Then there's the problem that our organizations were never built to be adaptable.
 Those early management pioneers, a hundred years ago, set out to build companies that were disciplined, not resilient.
 They understood that efficiency comes from routinizing the non-routine.
 Adaptability, on the other hand, requires a willingness to occasionally abandon those routines—and in most organizations there are precious few incentives to do that.

-That's why change tends to come in only two varieties: the trivial and the traumatic.
+That's why change tends to come in one of two varieties: the trivial and the traumatic.
 Perhaps you are ready to avoid both.

 The first step toward effective strategy is diagnosing the specific structure of the challenge or problem rather than simply naming performance goals.